iskipu/forge-docu/docs/import-existing-project.md

 }
 ```

-See the [publishers](config/publishers/ "mention") documentation for more information.
+See the [Publishers](config/publishers/) documentation for more information.